 Note, Presidential Bank doesn’t make it clear about balances over $25k.
 I’ve confirmed with a CSR that balances above $25k earn a blended APY.
 The first $25k of the balance earns the first tier APY (2.25%) and the portion of the balance above $25k earns the second tier APY (0.65%).

 There are only two month qualifying requirements and both are waived for the first month the account is open.

 - At least seven electronic withdrawals per month, including ATM, POS, ACH, and bill payments

 The Advantage Checking account can be opened with a minimum $500 deposit and the $5 monthly service charge can be avoided by maintaining a $500 minimum balance.
 There is no charge for the first three checks written per month, but there is a $3 charge for each check thereafter.
 The first check order is provided at no cost.
-A free Visa® Debit Card with the CardValet app will be issued after a completed signature card is received by snail mail.
+A free Visa® Debit Card with the CardValet app with be issued after a completed signature card is received by snail-mail.
 Nationwide ATM fees will be reimbursed up to $8 per month, if qualifying requirements are met.
 Presidential participates in the Allpoint® and MoneyPass® Surcharge Free ATM Networks.

 Opening a New Account

 Accounts can be opened as individual, joint, custodial, or trust accounts (with or without EIN).
 As stated on the online application,